 What Makes the Massachusetts Plumbing Code So Great?
 It's Our Own

 The Massachusetts Plumbing Code is something to be proud of.
 The current version was first promulgated in 1965.
 It is written and updated by Massachusetts Licensed Plumbers who have expertise in the industry and emerging technologies.
+The updated Massachusetts Uniform State Plumbing Code 248 CMR 10.00 was recently adopted with an effective date of December 8, 2023.

 Our code is written to clearly match the jurisdiction of our license.
 Our process to update and amend our code is open and transparent, and special interests cannot — and do not — dominate our code changes.
 Our state Plumbing Board safeguards our code and has a long history of maintaining the highest professional standards.